 We use our proprietary Nexus AI Scanner module to track how often your brand and content appear in AI-powered recommendations.
 This goes far beyond traditional ranking reports.
 We monitor:

-- Creating comprehensive, question-focused content that answers what users ask AI engines
+- Creating comprehensive, question-focused content that answers what users ask AI engines — our content marketing guide covers the full strategy

 - Building topic authority clusters that signal expertise to both Google and LLMs